 - Practicing safe behavior online, such as not sharing personal information or photos of yourself can help protect you against online exploitation.

 - If you or someone you know is a victim of human trafficking, it is important to tell a responsible trusted adult as soon as possible.

 What is human trafficking?

 Human trafficking is a crime involving the recruitment, transportation, purchase, and/or hiding of anyone.
-These individuals are held by a use of force, fraud, or manipulation for the purpose of commercial sexual acts (sex trafficking) or forced employment (labor trafficking).
+These individuals are held by the use of force, fraud, or manipulation for the purpose of commercial sexual acts (sex trafficking) or forced employment (labor trafficking).
 “Commercial” means that there is an exchange of something of value – often this is money but it can also be food, a place to sleep, drugs, clothing, jewelry, or other items.
 Sexual acts might include physical acts (oral, anal, or vaginal sex) or the exchange of sexual photos/videos, dancing or stripping, sexual massage, or any other situation where someone is profiting off the use of someone else’s body in a sexual manner.
-In the United States and most other countries it is illegal to exploit a person in this way.
+In the United States and most other countries, it is illegal to exploit a person in this way.

 What is commercial sexual exploitation of children (CSEC)?

 Commercial sexual exploitation of children (CSEC), refers specifically to victims under 18 years old, whose bodies are bought and sold for sexual purposes.
 CSEC is a form of human trafficking.
 In the past, CSEC was referred to as “teen prostitution,” but this term is no longer used because calling it “prostitution” sends a message that the victim is involved willingly in the sexual act, is old enough and mature enough to consent, and has control over their experience.
 We know this is NOT the case for victims of exploitation.

 How does someone become a victim of CSEC or trafficking?